 An ongoing analysis of your brand’s performance will inform if your targets are being reached.

->

-> Most of us (present company included) are not.
+Most of us (present company included) are not UX designers and developers.
 But we can still use available resources to do our best when it comes to creating the best experience for our audience.

->

-> The user testing website Peek is a free online tool where you can plug in your URL and email address to get a five-minute video of a real person using your website sent to your inbox.
+The user testing website Peek is a free online tool where you can plug in your URL and email address to get a five-minute video of a real person using your website sent to your inbox.

 You can also ask friends and family members to review your blog and list out 10 things that they don’t like about your blog.
 Understanding how people view your website is super valuable.